flipacholas/Architecture-of-consoles/articles/super-nintendo.Rmd.md

 ## CPU

 The Super Nintendo's choice of processor is a peculiar one.
 Unlike [its competition](mega-drive-genesis#cpu) bundling a fully-fledged 68000, the SNES' chip is not a radical break from its predecessor.
 To recap, the NES employed a [modified 6502](nes#cpu) CPU, an admired ingredient of late-70s and early-80s computers.
-Now, to pave way for the new decade (the 90s), Nintendo went for a more conservative (and cheaper) solution: the **65C816**, a 16-bit extension of the 6502.
+Now, to pave way for the new decade (the 90s), Nintendo went for a more conservative (and cheaper) solution: the **WDC 65C816**, a 16-bit extension of the 6502.

 ### Modernising the 6502

-The 65C816 CPU originates at Western Design Center, particularly from Bill Mensch, a former member of the 6502 team at MOS and, before that, part of the 6800 team at Motorola.
+The 65C816 CPU originates at Western Design Center, particularly from Bill Mensch, a former member of the 6502 team (at MOS) and the 6800 team (at Motorola).
 In 1978, one year after leaving MOS, Mensch founded Western Design Center (WDC), a semiconductor company that ships clones of the MOS 6502 with attractive enhancements (i.e CMOS design, extra opcodes, circuitry fixes, new addressing modes, etc).

-One day, WDC got approached by Apple to design a backwards-compatible variant of the 6502 that could process larger amounts of data.
-This became the 65C816 which, after some setbacks during development, Apple finally shipped with a new machine called Apple IIGS.
+One day, WDC was approached by Apple to design a backwards-compatible variant of the 6502 that could process larger amounts of data.
+This resulted in the WDC 65C816 CPU, released in 1983.
+Curiously enough, Apple went through many setbacks during the development of a computer that would use the new CPU, until three years later, with the release of the Apple IIGS.

 Meanwhile, Nintendo was enjoying a good relationship with Ricoh and their set of bespoken chips for the NES.
 I haven't found the exact document outlining what connected Ricoh with WDC, but what I can confirm is that at some point in time, WDC agreed to license their 65C816 designs to Ricoh [@cpu-interview].
 Consequently, the latter tailored it to the new requirements of the Super Nintendo and became the **Ricoh 5A22**, exclusively supplied to Nintendo.

 ### The new CPU

-As you've seen before, the main processor of this console is the **Ricoh 5A22**, a 16-bit CPU.
+As you've seen before, the main processor of this console is the **Ricoh 5A22**, a super set of the 65C816.

-Unlike the Apple IIGS, which enjoyed backward compatibility with Apple II software, the Super Nintendo is **not compatible with NES games** (although, by looking at the choice of processor, there's a slight possibility that the SNES was originally planned to be compatible with NES games, who knows).
+Unlike the Apple IIGS, which enjoyed backward compatibility with Apple II software, the Super Nintendo is **not compatible with NES games**.
+To be fair, by looking at the choice of processor, there's a slight possibility that the SNES was originally planned to be compatible with NES games, who knows.

 Moving on, the CPU employs a **variable clock speed** that will reach up to **3.58 MHz** during register operations and down to **1.79 MHz** when accessing the slowest buses (i.e. the serial/controller port).